 Cancer is an unfortunate medical condition that affects millions of people in a seemingly random manner.
 One form of optical cancer that Miami eye doctors sometimes come across is retinoblastoma.
 It’s most common for children to develop this form of eye cancer, though it can develop in adults as well.
 A retinoblastoma is when cancer starts to affect the retina, which is located in the back of the eye and is responsible for transmitting light into electrical signals.
 These electrical signals are sent along the optic nerves and to the brain, where it comprehends what a person is looking at due to the functions of the retina.
 Because this form of eye cancer is rare, a doctor in Miami Beach will likely explore more common eye problems as potential causes of the symptoms a patient is experiencing.

-The symptoms of a retinoblastoma can sometimes mimic those of other conditions, which makes it a bit harder for an eye doctor in Miami to diagnose.
+The symptoms of a retinoblastoma can sometimes mimic those of other conditions, which makes it a bit harder for an eye doctor to diagnose.
 However, if other conditions are ruled out, then doctors will begin to look for more rare optical conditions, such as a retinoblastoma.

 ● Eye redness.
 Those with this form of optical cancer often have red eyes more than usual.